 Representational art conference slated

-(VENTURA, Calif. – May 18, 2012) Master artists, critics and thought leaders from around the world will come together in October to discuss representational art’s place in the 21st century at a Ventura conference hosted by California Lutheran University.
+(VENTURA, Calif. – Sept.
+27, 2012) Artists, critics, academics, collectors and students will come together in Ventura in October to discuss representational art’s place in the 21st century.